Here Comes Dallas Fed Manufacturing...

 Heads up!
-Minutes away from the release of the Dallas Fed’s monthly survey of regional manufacturing conditions, due out at 10:30 AM ET.
+Minutes away from the final economic data release of the day: the Dallas Fed’s monthly gauge of regional manufacturing activity, due out at 10:30 AM ET.

-Market economists predict the headline index will moderate to 5.0 from 7.4 last month, indicating a slowing pace of expansion in the region.
+Economists predict the headline index rose to -10.0 in May from -15.6 in April, indicating a continued worsening of conditions, yet at a reduced pace of deterioration.

 We will have the full release LIVE at 10:30 AM ET.
 Click here to refresh for the latest >